Cleethorpes Borough Council elections

 Cleethorpes was a non-metropolitan district in Humberside, England.
 It was abolished on 1 April 1996 and replaced by North East Lincolnshire.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1973 until its abolition in 1996 saw the council always under no overall control:
+Throughout its existence no party had a majority on the council.